rshah03/pilot-assignments/week1/day1/README.md

 # Week 1 - Day 1 Assignments

-Create a folder with your Github username
-Create a file for each question named after the question's number.
+Submit a pull request to submit your work

 ## JavaScript Basics